liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

     </tbody>
 </table>

 Fig. 2 shows the reachable sets of two different initial state sets under two attack strategies.
 Among them, every two rows form a group, corresponding to the reachable set of a certain attack strategy under a certain initial state set.
-It can be seen that when there is no cyberattack, the reachable sets do not intersect with the unsafe set.
-When the state quantity is disturbed by the cyberattack, the reachable sets intersect with the unsafe set.
+It can be seen that when there is no attack, the reachable sets do not intersect with the unsafe set.
+When the state quantity is disturbed by the attack, the reachable sets intersect with the unsafe set.
 However, it is still unknown whether this is due to conservative estimates in reachability analysis.
 Therefore, further falsification is needed.

 {{< figure src="images/reachable_sets_1.svg" title="Fig. 2(a).
 Reachable Sets of $In_1-d_r$." >}}
 {{< figure src="images/reachable_sets_2.svg" title="Fig. 2(b).
 Reachable Sets of $In_1-v_{y_1}$." >}}
 {{< figure src="images/reachable_sets_3.svg" title="Fig. 2(c).
 Reachable Sets of $In_2-d_r$." >}}
 {{< figure src="images/reachable_sets_4.svg" title="Fig. 2(d).
 Reachable Sets of $In_2-v_{y_1}$." >}}

-[//]: # ({{< figure src="images/reachable_sets.svg" title="Fig. 2.
-Reachable Sets." >}})

 ### Falsification with Deep Reinforcement Learning

 #### Tool Error Comparisons

-Due to the falsification part, we use Python to implement a method based on deep reinforcement learning to solve feasible attack strategies, so we need to compare the error between the Python code implementation and Flow*.
+Due to the falsification part, we use Python to implement a method based on deep reinforcement learning to find feasible attack paths, so we need to compare the error between the Python code implementation and Flow*.
 We compared the errors between the two code solutions under 27 different initial state sets, including root mean squared error (RMSE), mean absolute error (MAE), mean absolute percentage error (MAPE), and mean square error (MSE).
 Tab.
 3 shows 27 initial state sets and the corresponding errors between tools.

 <table>
     <caption>Tab.
 3. Initial State Sets of Tool Error Comparisons</caption>